Scott Pilgrim vs. the World (soundtrack): Accolades

 The song "We Are Sex Bob-Omb" won the 2010 Houston Film Critics Society Award for Best Original Song, and was nominated for the 2010 Las Vegas Film Critics Society Sierra Award for Best Song and the 2011 Online Film & Television Association Award for Best Original Song.

-It was listed as number 4 of the 40 greatest film soundtracks by The Independent, and was on AltPress's list of 16 fantastic soundtracks.
+It was listed as number 4 of the 40 greatest film soundtracks by The Independent, and was on AltPresss list of 16 fantastic soundtracks.